amitu/amitu.github.com/style.md

 import sys, os
 {% endhighlight %}

 I say opposite of this.
-There is no resaon to second type is inferior to first.
+There is no resaon the second type is inferior to first, and second is more concise.

 Just never use bracket to stuff multiple import in one line, split imports if all can not fit in 80 char limit.